Mithun301/SAUCEDEMO/README.md

 ## LogIn and Product Purchase journey

 Automated test suite for the SauceDemo e-commerce website.
-This project demonstrates UI testing workflows.
 ## Table of Contents
 **Features**